History of Riley Gaines in Timeline

 2022: SEC Scholar-Athlete of the Year

-January 2023: Political Appearances
+January 2023: Political Appearances and Protests

 By January 2023, Riley Gaines had participated in a small protest at the NCAA Convention, appeared in campaign advertisements for former US Senate candidate Herschel Walker, and spoken at a Donald Trump rally.

-March 2023: Testimony at Texas Senate Committee
+March 2023: Speaker at Texas Senate Committee

-In March 2023, Riley Gaines was an invited speaker at a Texas Senate committee in support of legislation that would categorically prohibit transgender college athletes from competing in sports divisions that align with their gender identity.
+In March 2023, Riley Gaines was an invited speaker at a Texas Senate committee in support of legislation that would prohibit transgender college athletes from competing in sports divisions that align with their gender identity.

 April 2023: Visit to San Francisco State University